ethankim00/ethankim00.github.io/_posts/2020-11-2-Xgboost_Part1.md

 Thus in Xgboost we are using information from the Hessian in order to tweak our estimates and approach the minimum of the loss function more quickly

-## Future Steps
+## Other Features
-In future articles I will discuss other algorithmic advantages of Xgboost including using weighted quantile search for approximate best split and sparsity aware split finding for handling sparse data.
+Other  algorithmic advantages of Xgboost include using weighted quantile search for approximate best split and sparsity aware split finding for handling sparse data.

 [contact me](mailto:ethan_kim@college.harvard.edu)